Maryborough, Victoria: Sport

-The town has an Australian Rules football team competing in the major Bendigo Football League and another two other teams, Maryborough Rovers and Royal Park, competing in the minor Maryborough Castlemaine District Football League.
+The town has an Australian Rules football team competing in the major Bendigo Football League and another team, Maryborough Giants, competing in the minor Maryborough Castlemaine District Football League.

-Maryborough has a soccer club with local teams competing in Under 9, Under 13, and Under 17 competitions, and a senior team that competes in the Ballarat & District Soccer Association.
-There are also both social and competitive Futsal competitions held throughout the year.
+Maryborough has a soccer club, with local teams competing in Under 9, Under 13, and Under 17 competitions, and a senior team that competes in the Ballarat & District Soccer Association.
+Social and competitive futsal competitions are held throughout the year.

 Maryborough Harness Racing Club conducts regular meetings at its racetrack located at nearby Carisbrook.

 Golfers play at the course of the Maryborough Golf Club on Park Road.

 There are three cricket clubs in Maryborough.
 The Colts Phelans Cricket Club, the M.K.M.
 Cricket Club, and the Maryborough Cricket all compete in the Maryborough District Cricket Association.

 Maryborough, after years of having a strong competition in grass hockey, folded in 2013, leaving them with only the one team competing in the B women level in the Hockey Central Vic in Bendigo.
 Maryborough were premiers 2011 and 2012.

 In basketball, the Maryborough Blazers compete in the Country Basketball League North East league, with a team in both the men's and women's competitions.
-Australian NBA athlete, Matthew Dellavedova who currently plays for the Cleveland Cavaliers, grew up in Maryborough.
+Australian NBA athlete, Matthew Dellavedova who played for the Cleveland Cavaliers, Milwaukee Bucks and Sacramento Kings, grew up in Maryborough.